hazelcast/hazelcast-code-samples/hazelcast-integration/spring-hibernate-2ndlevel-cache/README.md

 spring.jpa.properties.hibernate.cache.region.factory_class=com.hazelcast.hibernate.HazelcastCacheRegionFactory
 ```

+If you want to use Hazelcast client, add `spring.jpa.properties.hibernate.cache.hazelcast.use_native_client=true
+`.

 And now, once you annotate your entity as `@Cacheable`, it will be cached in a Hazelcast member:

 ```